|

 included and not included in the system so that an accurate and complete

-lists of other systems (especially adjacent systems or systems affected by
+other systems (especially adjacent systems or systems affected by components

-components in other systems) can happen.
-More importantly, the boundaries
+in other systems) can happen.
+More importantly, the boundaries help in

 System description

-Identifying and documenting the essential details of the system is necessary
+it.
+Identifying and documenting the essential details of the system is

-perform the remaining steps in a thorough and technically sound manner.
+necessary in order to perform the remaining steps in a thorough and

-Describing the system helps the analysts gather a comprehensive
+technically sound manner.
+Describing the system helps the analysts gather a

-understanding of the system.
-A well-documented system description will help
+comprehensive understanding of the system.
+A well-documented system

 System descriptions may include: Functional

-definitions of "failure" that will be followed during the analysis,
+failures), the definitions of "failure" that will be followed during the

-operation manuals, previous maintenance plans, specifications of the
+analysis, operation manuals, previous maintenance plans, specifications of

 affect the analysis.